 - Physician orders and nursing interventions are taken to address each patient’s change of condition in each respective area of care.

 In a sense, a care plan is a historical document, which should display an accurate chronology of a given medical condition.
 Care plans address the specific needs of the residents and will be revised as changes in the residents’ needs are identified.

 Ensuring that Care Plans are updated with all relevant information is critical to maintaining a good clinical record, which ultimately helps the patient by fostering communication between members of the nursing staff in terms of assessing the patient’s progress, the patient’s response to treatment, and changes in the patient’s condition.
 The industry refers to this line of communication as CONTINUITY OF CARE.

 The importance of Care Plans has not been lost on California’s legislature.
 Title 22 of California’s Code of Regulations requires nursing homes to “develop an individual, written patient care plan which indicates the care to be given, the objectives to be accomplished and the professional discipline responsible for each element of care.”
 Care Plans must include objectives that are “measurable and time-limited”.

 Nursing Homes often neglect patient care plans, failing to update them with changes in the patient’s condition and new physician orders to address those changes.
 Nursing homes often claim that Care Plans amount to nothing more than a loosely enforced guideline to assist the nursing staff in managing the care of a patient.
-However, without updated, accurate care plans, patients often do not receive the medical treatment needed for their physical health needs due to the all too common breakdown in communication between the members of nursing staff.
+However, without updated, accurate care plans, patients often do not receive the medical treatment needed for their physical health needs due to the all too common breakdown in communication between the members of the nursing staff.

 Title 22 CCR §72311(A)(1)(C)(2) states that “Each patient’s care shall be based on [written patient care] plan(s)”.
 It is time for the nursing home industry to take this edict seriously.